ksd-mx/speech-analyzer/README.md

 - **Redis**: In-memory data structure store, useful for high-throughput scenarios
 - **Logging**: Fallback strategy that logs messages without external dependencies

+### Metadata Support

+The system supports passing arbitrary metadata along with detection requests.
+This metadata flows through the API and is included in both API responses and queue messages.
+Metadata can be used for:

+- Tracking source information (timestamps, recording device, etc.)
+- Specifying output preferences (file paths, formats)
+- Adding custom application-specific data
+- Linking related requests or processing steps

+Metadata is passed as a JSON string in API requests and is available as a JSON object in responses.

 ### Configuration Options

 Configuration can be set using environment variables: